-Participants/parents/guardians will be given an oral thermometer, tape measure and diary (electronic, but for those who are unable to use an electronic diary, a paper version will be made available), with instructions on use.
-All participants will be given the emergency 24-hour number to contact the on-call telephone study physician if needed.
+Participants/parents/guardians will be given an oral thermometer, tape measure and diary made available), with instructions on use.
+All participants will be given the emergency 24-hour telephone number to contact the on-call study physician if needed.
 Participants/parents/guardians will be instructed on how to self-assess the severity of the solicited and unsolicited AEs they are entering in the diaries.
 There will also be space in the diary to self-document unsolicited AEs, and whether medication was taken to relieve the symptoms.
 It will also log any serious medical illnesses or hospital visits which may have occurred over the entire course of the study and any diagnosis of SARS-CoV-2 infection.
 Given the potential for physical exercise to raise troponin and NT-proBNP independently of myocardial inflammation, there will be a space in the diary to record episodes of strenuous physical activity ("defined as anything that makes you feel really out of breath") in the period between the booster vaccine and the D70 visit.
 Participants/parents/guardians will be asked to report on solicited AEs for 7 days from prime and boost dose (and longer if symptoms persist at day 7, until resolution or stabilisation of symptoms) and unsolicited AEs for 28 days.
 The Diary will collect information on the timing and severity of the following solicited AEs: